 Jakob Bragg (b.
 1990) is an Australian composer, born and raised in the subtropics, he now resides in the temperate south of Melbourne.

 Creating highly detailed, excessively ornamental and microtonal works, with confined pitch material juxtaposed with a fluidity of movement, Jakob has worked primarily with new music specialists.
-Ensembles such as Kupka’s Piano, Kurilpa String Quartet, The Song Company, Halfsound, eventuell.Duo, Queensland’s Conservatorium New Music Ensemble and Saxophone Orchestra, the Tasmanian Symphony Orchestra, Australian Youth Orchestra, and Queensland Philharmonia have performed his work.
-These have been featured across festivals such as Metropolis New Music Festival (Melbourne), Impuls Festival (Graz, Austria), Brisbane Experimental Arts Festival, 2high Festival (Brisbane), and the Australasian Saxophone and Clarinet Conference (Sydney).
+Ensembles such as Kupka’s Piano, Syzygy Ensemble, Kurilpa String Quartet, Quatuor Tana (FR), The Song Company, Halfsound, eventuell.Duo (CH), Queensland’s Conservatorium New Music Ensemble and Saxophone Orchestra, the Tasmanian Symphony Orchestra, Australian Youth Orchestra, and Queensland Philharmonia have performed his work.
+These have been featured across festivals such as Shanghai New Music Week, Impuls Festival (Graz, Austria), Metropolis New Music Festival (Melbourne), Brisbane Experimental Arts Festival, 2high Festival (Brisbane), and the Australasian Saxophone and Clarinet Conference (Sydney).

-His music has been performed across the Eastern Australian states, throughout Southeast Asia (Vietnam, Thailand, Malaysia, Cambodia, Myanmar), and Europe (Austria, Netherlands), featured on CutCommon, Partial Durations, Making Waves, and heard on ABC Radio National and 3MBS.
+His music has been performed across the Eastern Australian states, throughout Asia (China, Vietnam, Thailand, Malaysia, Cambodia, Myanmar), and Europe (Austria, Netherlands, Italy), featured on CutCommon, Partial Durations, Making Waves, and heard on ABC Radio National and 3MBS.

 Originally beginning studies in economics, Jakob almost completed a degree at the QUT Business School before making the dramatic leap to study composition full time.
 He is currently undertaking a Masters of Music at the Melbourne Conservatorium of Music with Elliott Gyger having previously studied with Liza Lim, and at the Queensland Conservatorium Griffith University with Gerard Brophy.
 Other composition mentors have included Enno Poppe, Simon Steen-Andersen, Klaus Lang, Chris Dench, and Stuart Greenbaum.